tcm214/running2win/README.md

-first step is to enter your username and password in the lines around ~82
+first step is to enter your username and password in the lines around ~82 of running2win.py

+optional - next step is to do the same on the update_shoes.py script then run that script to store your shoes to your machine using Shelve

 You will start at the main menu:
 Running2win Python Application